 Taking out a mortgage is one of the biggest financial decisions you’ll make, so it’s important to review your mortgage costs regularly and take action to reduce them where you can.
 You could save hundreds of thousands of dirhams over the term of your mortgage.

-I regularly advise my clients on remortgaging to get better rates and reduce costs.
-It’s a simple process, and with interest rates on the rise and many banks offering competitive mortgage products to attract new customers, now is a perfect time to review your mortgage and look at switching to get a better deal.
+We regularly advise our clients on remortgaging to get better rates and reduce costs.
+It’s a relatively simple process, and with recent interest rate cuts many banks are offering competitive mortgage products to attract new customers, making now a perfect time to review your mortgage and look at switching to get a better deal.

 What is a remortgage?

 Remortgaging is when you replace an existing mortgage with a new one, either with your current lender or with a new one who will ‘buy out’ your existing debt.